Eggmangong/Eggmangong.github.io/_pages/cv.md

 ======
 * M.S. in Analytics, University of Southern California, 2026 (Expected)
   * Department of Industrial and Systems Engineering, Viterbi School of Engineering
+  * GPA: 4.0/4.0
 * B.S. in Mathematics with Specialization in Statistics and Data Science, University of Macau, 2024
   * Department of Mathematics, Faculty of Science and Technology

 Experience
 ======
+* _AI Engineer Intern_
+  * Summer 2025, Mountain View, CA (Remote)
+  * Engineered an automated AI workflow using the Aurite AI Agent Framework to improve efficiency on medical documentation
+  * Integrated OpenAI LLMs and Google Cloud Speech-to-Text for transcription and structured SOAP note generation
+  * Built modular, reusable pipeline components for audio conversion, speech recognition, text extraction and HTML rendering

-* _Data Scientist_, Avalon Mfg, Inc.
+* _Data Scientist Intern_, Avalon Mfg, Inc.
-  * Summer Internship 2025, Compton, CA
+  * Summer 2025, Compton, CA
   * Apply statistical analysis and machine learning to detect anomalies in vibration and sound data, improving precision by 28%
   * Build a web app UI dashboard using C# to present insights to engineering teams, reducing unplanned downtime by over 40%
   * Develop and maintain structured feature logging with PostgreSQL database, supporting scalable historical analysis